One dilemma that has always intrigued us is which prevails between wisdom vs intelligence?

 Intelligence can be defined as the ability to acquire and apply the information you collect.
 Wisdom, on the other hand, is directly associated with experience as opposed to cold, hard facts.
 It’s more complex and personal.
 When we draw on wisdom, we’re using a rich history of experience to help us make decisions.
 Intelligence can be improved, but wisdom must be built.

 As you can see, wisdom and intellect are two different things.
 More or less, we have them both.

 Yes, sometimes one is more prominent than the other.
 But it really all depends on whether we are more interested in collecting knowledge or collecting experiences.

-In understanding which is more important: wisdom or intelligence, it’s beneficial to learn what helps you better deal with novel situations, relate to people better and influences your overall success in life.
+In the understanding which is more important: wisdom or intelligence, it’s beneficial to learn what helps you better deal with novel situations, relate to people better, and influences your overall success in life.

 As was mentioned before, intelligence is your brain’s ability to apply knowledge.

 Some people have an enormous amount of knowledge, but what they lack is the wisdom needed to cope with ordinary daily tasks.
 We might call this: intelligence without wisdom.

 On the other hand, there are those who are highly efficient in solving complicated issues but haven’t got any factual knowledge to accompany their ideas.
 These would be high wisdom: low intelligence individuals.

 Is It Better to Be Smart or Wise?